nxrighthere/UnrealCLR/README.md

 - Host loading, integration, and management during the lifetime of the engine
 - Dynamic loading, unloading, isolation, and dependency resolving of user assemblies at runtime
-- On-the-fly access and execution of the managed functionality through blueprints
+- On-the-fly access and execution of managed functionality through blueprints
 - Runtime exceptions handling and tracing
-- Continuously evolving framework for access to the engine API from the managed code written in idiomatic C#
+- Continuously evolving framework for access to the engine API from managed code written in idiomatic C#
 - High-performance interoperability through generated IL code and utilization of blittable data types
 - Support of .NET facilities including hardware-accelerated math with transparent re-mapping to vector types of the engine
 - Support of .NET tools for debugging and profiling such as [JetBrains](https://www.jetbrains.com/products.html#lang=csharp) product line, [dnSpy](https://github.com/0xd4d/dnSpy) debugger, and [others](https://github.com/natemcmaster/dotnet-tools)